LSU New Orleans: Residential life

 Prior to the construction of the two Pontchartrain Halls following Hurricane Katrina, students lived at a dormitory known as Bienville Hall.
 After being used as office space while campus was being reconfigured after Katrina, the main residential section of the building finally closed down in 2010.
-The disused building was demolished in 2023 and the Hynes-UNO Charter School was built on the site.
+The disused building was demolished in 2023 and the Hynes-LSUNO Charter School was built on the site.

 The rear Commons of the building was not included in the deconstruction.
 Once the cafeteria and amenities for on campus housing, it is now home to the Facility Services Workshop, and some storage for the Engineering Building.

 Dining services

 The university's dining services are currently managed by Chartwells Higher Ed, a branch of Compass Group.
 They manage all dining locations on campus including the university's buffet-styled cafeteria is known as the Food Hall at the Galley.
 Retail dining locations are mainly located on the Deck (which is in the university center on the east side of campus) and the Cove (which is a building located on the west side of campus).
 Retail franchises include Subway, Chick Fil A, Fujisan Sushi, Bowl Life, and Brewed Awakening (which brews Starbucks Coffee).
-Moe's Southwest Grill and the Sandbar at the Cove are under temporary closure due to low student enrollment.
+The Cove is currently under revitalization with the Sandbar reopening in Fall 2026, and various pop-ups opening from time to time.
 Additionally, Chartwells manages three convenience "Markets" on campus known as the Market NOLA (which is located in the university center and serves PJ's coffee), Market Cove (located in the cove), and Market Pontchartrain (located in the residence hall on campus).

 Athletics

 A Privateers women's basketball game in 2024.
 Justice Ross holds the ball.

-The University of New Orleans currently has 14 varsity sports teams, and is a Division I member of the NCAA (National Collegiate Athletic Association), competing in the Southland Conference.
-UNO originally attempted to reclassify to Division II's Gulf South Conference.
+LSU New Orleans currently has 14 varsity sports teams, and is a Division I member of the NCAA (National Collegiate Athletic Association), competing in the Southland Conference.
+LSUNO originally attempted to reclassify to Division II's Gulf South Conference.
 On February 1, 2011, Provost Joe King submitted the Division II proposal to the LSU Board of Supervisors.
-Previously, UNO competed at the Division II level from 1969 to 1975.
-On March 9, 2012, President Peter J. Fos announced that UNO plans to remain a member of NCAA Division I, with potential homes being the Sun Belt or Southland Conference.
-On August 21, 2012, UNO announced that it would be joining the Southland Conference, effective the 2013–2014 academic year.
+Previously, LSUNO competed at the Division II level from 1969 to 1975.
+On March 9, 2012, President Peter J. Fos announced that LSUNO plans to remain a member of NCAA Division I, with potential homes being the Sun Belt or Southland Conference.
+On August 21, 2012, LSUNO announced that it would be joining the Southland Conference, effective the 2013–2014 academic year.

 In November 2022, students overwhelmingly voted against a fee increase to add football, women's soccer, women's golf, and marching band to the campus.